koonimaru/DeepGMAP/INSTALL.rst

 Prerequisites
 =============

-DeepGMAP is verified to work only on Linux (Ubunru 16.10).
+DeepGMAP is verified to work on Linux (Ubunru 16.10).

 Python version 2.7.